TherieI/LearningOpenGL/Projects/10. Practice - Complex Shaders/README.md

 # Complex Shaders

 In this project, I attempt to learn from various open source shaders online, and hopefully construct my own.
 Many of these shaders can be found on [the book of shaders][BOOK_OF_SHADERS].
-These shaders are ones I've found particularly interesting and have decided to showcase.
+These shaders are ones I've found particularly interesting and have decided to showcase: